miroapp/board-classification-scripts/nodejs/README.md

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/select_team_screenshot.png" alt="Install and and get token screenshot" width="502" />

 5.6.
-You will see the REST API token.
+You will see the __REST API token__.
 Copy this token and store it in a secure place.
 You will need it when running the scripts.

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_access_token_screenshot.png" alt="Install and and get token screenshot" width="502" />

 5.7.
-Store your Miro Organization ID it in a secure place as well.
+Store your __Miro Organization ID__ it in a secure place as well.
 You will need it when running the scripts.
-You will find your Miro Organization ID in the URL of the page where you received the REST API token
+You will find your __Miro Organization ID__ in the URL of the page where you received the REST API token

 <img src="https://miro-org.s3.eu-central-1.amazonaws.com/board_classification/get_miro_org_id_screenshot.png" alt="Install and and get token screenshot" width="903" />